Top 10 Most Notorious Insanity Defense Cases

 The reason this case drew much controversy is because Goldstein was committed to the hospital for a total of 13 times in the course of 1997 and 1998.
 Each one of his commitments was done voluntarily, and he once even requested for permanent hospitalization.
 However, each time he was turned away and was put in the waiting list for hospitalization, despite his efforts to commit himself.
 The tragedy in this case was that the system was firm in their stance to cut costs and had failed to protect the people.
 After a gridlock in his first trial, the second jury found him guilty and convicted him of second degree murder.
 In the wake of the crime, public outage led to the introduction of a state law called Kendra’s Law, which allows the right for families to demand involuntary hospitalization for their relatives.
 Controversy continued as some say that the law was irrelevant in this case as Goldstein voluntarily requested for hospitalization.
 Finally in 2006, Golstein admitted that he was aware of his actions when he killed Kendra Webdale; just shy of his pending third trial and finally laying the case to rest.

 The next entry on the list is probably the most famous one yet.
 In 1981, Hinckley developed an obsession with the movie Taxi Driver, in which Jodie Foster stars as a child prostitute and Robert Deniro plays Travis Bickle, who plots to assassinate the presidential candidate in the film.
 He personally watched the movie 15 times consecutively and grew infatuated with Jodie Foster.
 Hinckley then began to stalk the actress by relocating to New Haven, Connecticut, near Yale University where she was enrolled.
 He signed for a Yale writing class, slipped her poems and messages through her door and calling her persistently.
 As he grew more desperate in his attempts, he even considered taking his own life in front of her to gain her attention.
 Eventually he decided to attempt an assassination on President Ronald Reagan.
 As the president left the Hilton Hotel, he shot six times at Reagan, wounding a few other people in the process.
-One of the bullets ricocheted and hit the president on the chest, who later succumbed to his injuries.
+One of the bullets hit the president in the chest, but he survived the attempt.
 Hinckley’s defense team pled for insanity defense and succeeded, he was acquitted of all of his 13 charges of assault, murder and weapon counts.
 Due to the high profile of the case, the public perceived the insanity defense as a loophole in the legal system which allowed a clearly guilty criminal to dodge incarceration.
-The controversy laid in the fact that prior to the assassination attempt, the insanity defense was only used in 2% of the felony cases and in those cases failed over 75% of the time.
+The controversy laid in the fact that prior to the assassination attempt, the insanity defense was only used in 2 percent of the felony cases and in those cases failed over 75 percent of the time.
 Nonetheless, most states were pressured to reenact reforms of legislation regarding the use of the insanity defense.

 In the year 1994, Jenny Jones, a national talk show, was in the midst of producing a program about same-sex crushes.
 They hunted for people who would openly admit to having a crush on television and found Scott Amedure, who had a crush on his friend Jonathan Schmitz.
 The producers of the show invited Schmitz onto the show, explaining to him that someone had a crush on him.
 The producers reasserted that Schmitz was fully aware that the show was about same sex crushes.
 Schmitz would later claim that he expected to find his ex-girlfriend on stage, but found Amedure instead who described his sexual fantasy involving Schmitz on the program.
 Three days later, Amedure left Schmitz a suggestive note.
 Upon finding the note, Schmitz purchased a shotgun, confronted him, and finally shot him twice in the chest, killing him.
 This is a special entry because of the defense used, known as the gay panic defense.
 It is defined as a state of temporary insanity caused by undesirable homosexual advances.
 It is controversial because it is a little known psychosis and its validity is widely debated within jurisdictions.
 The media then lampooned the case as the Jenny Jones trial.
 Despite the defense, Schmitz was found to be guilty of second degree murder and sentenced to 25 to 50 years of jail.
 The Jenny Jones Show was also later sued for negligence, for creating a hostile scenario without considering the potential consequences.
 They were found guilty but the judgment was overturned on appeal.